 - 1. Formal documentation

-- 2. Contact parents/carers
+- Contact parents/caregivers

 - 3. Counselling and mediation

 - 4. Attendance at a social skills workshop

-- 5. Appropriate consequences include: Thinking Room, Detention
+- Appropriate consequences include: Thinking Room, Detention

-Who Responsible: Year Level and Curriculum Coordinators/ Counsellors supported by Leadership.
+Who Responsible: Year Level and Curriculum Coordinators

 Level 3 Bullying and Harassment (ongoing, serious behaviour)

 Bullying at this level is cruel, malicious and intense.
 It occurs over an extended period of time and is distressing to the person receiving it.
 It includes serious physical assaults and child protection issues, but is still considered severe if non-physical methods such as name-calling and exclusion are used.